postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 ## Variables quick start

-To try out a variable:
+To create and use a variable:

 1. Select the environment quick look icon <img alt="Quick Look icon" src="https://assets.postman.com/postman-docs/eye.jpg#icon" width="16px"> at the top right of Postman.
 1. Next to **Globals**, select __Edit__.